Boyle-Lab/RegulomeDB-TURF/README.md

 * ```query_organ_list```: The list of query organs for TURF organ-specific scores (```organ_list.txt```contains the 51 ENCODE organs with available organ-specific features that we included in our paper)

 ### Other required files:
 * ```Precalculated_features/```: This includes the bigwig files for all precalculated features we used in TURF generic scores (IC_change, IC_matched_change, funsig and ChIP signals).
-For funsig from DeepSEA, we calculated each of the three possible nucleotide changes on every genome position within the union set of DNase-seq peaks (ENOCDE 2012), as well as all 1000 Genome project phase3 variants.
+For funsig from DeepSEA ([Zhou and Troyanskaya 2015](https://www.nature.com/articles/nmeth.3547)), we calculated each of the three possible nucleotide changes on every genome position within the union set of DNase-seq peaks (ENOCDE 2012), as well as all 1000 Genome project phase3 variants.
 There is also an SQL database containing all histone mark ChIP-seq peak files from ENCODE 2019 which is used for calculating TURF organ-specific scores. **You will need to download here: [Precalculated_features/](https://drive.google.com/drive/folders/11cFBCjvHniwsY5fO17jHxj_GcOa-llaJ?usp=sharing)**

 * ```biosample_organ.txt```: Each line is a mapping from biosample name to its relevant organ(s) downloaded from ENCODE website: https://www.encodeproject.org/report/?type=BiosampleType.